KERELKO/django-ninja-job-board/README.md

 ```
 3. The project provides several helpful Make commands, run
 ```
-make migrations
+make migrate
 ```
-to make migrations
+the command responsible for applying and unapplying migrations

 ## Usage

 Once the application is running, you can access the job board features through the __Swagger__